SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-traces.md

 description: Learn how to collecting traces using the Sumo Logic OpenTelemetry Collector.
 ---

-Default installation of Sumo Logic Distribution for OpenTelemetry Collector goes with default endpoints for tracing collection in OTLP format:
+Default installation of the Sumo Logic Distribution for OpenTelemetry Collector goes with default endpoints for tracing collection in OTLP format:

 * `localhost:4317` for GRPC
 * `localhost:4318` for HTTP